 It was all based on factual reporting, evidence, digging and digging and digging and digging and digging.

-That was Clapper's argument on the view the other day.
+That was Clapper's argument on The View the other day.

-It's an argument that evidently didn't occur to Richard Nixon's defenders when it became clear that Nixon operatives had in fact burglarized and wiretapped the DNC headquarters in June of 1972.
+It's an argument that evidently didn't occur to Richard Nixon's defenders when it became clear that Nixon operatives had, in fact, burglarized and wiretapped the DNC headquarters in June of 1972.

-Till 2016, just about everyone agreed that it was a bad thing for government intelligence, a law enforcement agencies to spy, i.e.
+Until 2016, just about everyone agreed that it was a bad thing for government intelligence, a law enforcement agencies, to spy, IEU's informants, on a political campaign, especially one of the opposition party.

-Liberals were especially suspicious of the FBI and CIA nowadays, they say that anyone questioning their good faith is unpatriotic.
+Nowadays, they say that anyone questioning their good faith is unpatriotic.

-The crime at the root of Watergate was an attempt at surveillance of the DNC after George McGovern seemed to be about to win the Democratic Party's presidential nomination, and just as the government misconduct in Russia Gate was an attempt to surveil the Republican Party's national campaign after Trump clinched its nomination.
+The crime at the root of Watergate was an attempt at surveillance of the DNC after George McGovern seemed about to win the Democratic Party's presidential nomination.

 In both cases, the incumbent administration regarded the opposition's unorthodox nominee as undermining the nation's long-standing foreign policy and therefore dangerous to the country.